 Tropical sprue is a malabsorption syndrome.

 Patients commonly have acute diarrhea with fever and malaise.
 A chronic phase of milder diarrhea, nausea, anorexia, abdominal cramps, and fatigue follows.
-Steatorrhea is common.
+Steatorrhea (foul-smelling, pale, bulky, and greasy stools) is common.
 Nutritional deficiencies, especially of folate and vitamin B12, eventually develop after several months to years.
 The patient may also have weight loss, glossitis, stomatitis, and peripheral edema.

-Additional laboratory studies (eg, CBC; albumin; calcium; PT; iron, folate, and B12 levels) help evaluate nutritional status.
-Barium small-bowel follow-through may show segmentation of the barium, dilation of the lumen, and thickening of the mucosal folds. d-Xylose absorption is abnormal in > 90% of cases.
+Additional laboratory studies (eg, complete blood count; albumin; calcium; prothrombin time; iron, folate, and B12 levels) help evaluate nutritional status.
+Barium small-bowel follow-through may show segmentation of the barium, dilation of the lumen, and thickening of the mucosal folds.
+D-xylose absorption is abnormal in > 90% of cases.
 However, these tests are not specific or essential for diagnosis of tropical sprue.

 Treatment of tropical sprue is tetracycline 250 mg orally 4 times a day for 1 or 2 months, then 3 times a day for up to 6 months, depending on disease severity and response to treatment.
 Doxycycline 100 mg orally 2 times a day can be used instead of tetracycline.

 Folate 5 to 10 mg orally once/day should be given for the first month along with vitamin B12 1 mg IM weekly for several weeks.
 Megaloblastic anemia promptly abates, and the clinical response is dramatic.